magnusrodseth/celeritas/README.md

 You can see a live demo of the website by clicking **[here](https://celeritas.vercel.app/)**.
 Enjoy!

-Note that this project is currently a work in progress, as of summer 2021.

 ## Snapshot 📸

 ![Snapshot of Celeritas Landing Page](./demo/landing-page.png)